dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 ```

 Please note: Method `capture()` only process an image or single page file.
+ -->

 ## System Requirements

-DDN-JS SDK requires the following features to work:
+The SDK requires the following features to work:

 - Secure context (HTTPS deployment)